-Non-muscle-invasive urothelial carcinoma (NMIBC) is early stage urinary bladder carcinoma without invasion into the muscle layer of the bladder wall (detrusor muscle of the bladder).
-It comprises the majority of bladder cancer cases at the time of diagnosis, but this group is quite heterogeneous and associated with notable risk of recurrence and progression (13, 14).
+Non-muscle-invasive urothelial carcinoma (NMIBC) is an early-stage urinary bladder carcinoma without invasion into the muscle layer of the bladder wall (detrusor muscle of the bladder).
+It comprises the majority of bladder cancer cases at the time of diagnosis, but this group is quite heterogeneous and associated with a notable risk of recurrence and progression (13, 14).
 NMIBC groups together the different entities: tumors staged as pTa, tumors with papillary architecture involving only urothelium with preserved basal membrane, tumors staged pT1, that have overt infiltration of lamina propria of the bladder mucosa, and carcinoma in situ (CIS).
-Patients with NMIBC tumors require careful estimation of risk progression and may be treated by several clinically diverse management protocols, from immediate chemotherapy instillation and intravesical bacillus Calmette-Guérin (BCG) immunotherapy, to radical cystectomy which is considered in very high risk patients.
-Therefore, NMIBC requires as precise as possible risk assessment and stratification (14, 15).
+Patients with NMIBC tumors require careful estimation of risk progression and may be treated several clinically diverse management immediate chemotherapy protocols, from instillation and intravesical bacillus Calmette-Guérin (BCG) immunotherapy to radical cystectomy which is considered in very high-risk patients.
+Therefore, NMIBC requires as precise as possible risk assessment and stratification (14,

 Several studies investigated the expression of Claudin-4 in urothelial bladder neoplasms (16-21).
-Immunohistochemical studies of Claudin-4 included limited number of cases (under 100 tumors) and investigated and compared tumors of different pathologic stage.
-Heterogeneous results have been reported on correlation between Claudin-4 expression and clinicopathologic features of urothelial cancer, while the prognostic significance vary between different types of urothelial lesions.
+Immunohistochemical studies of Claudin-4 included a limited number of cases (under 100 tumors) and investigated and compared tumors of different pathologic stages.
+Heterogeneous results have been reported on the correlation between Claudin-4 expression and clinicopathologic features of urothelial cancer, while the prognostic significance varies between different types of urothelial lesions.